PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 execution untouched.
 Turn all 27 strict xfails green while preserving exact valid outputs, statistics, fixed point, and both production calls.
 Validate sequentially, commit and push, and do not create a pull request.

+## Attention pre-projection rank-lift transactional correction: completed state

+All twenty-seven former strict xfails are green.
+The corrected raw owner is 563 lines and constructs one `ModelIRGraphIndex`; the two-branch fixed-point rewrite refreshes it exactly once.
+Indexed BatchMatMul input setters and one indexed leading-Reshape removal replace every repeated full consumer scan.

+Before mutation, the leading source/Reshape and every projection branch prove unique producers, strict operator order, exact private intermediate consumers, complete positive shapes and compatible signatures, data-preserving dtypes, valid boundaries, and concrete tail outputs.
+All BatchMatMul transpose flags must be false.
+The binary's other input must exist and broadcast to the exact old and new result shapes, retaining scalar and `[K]` bias behavior while rejecting rank-sensitive forms.
+Tail dimensions are all positive and multiply to the projection width.

+Leading and tail shape constants now require immutable, unquantized INT32 TensorIR and NumPy buffers with exact values, shapes, signatures, ownership, and no runtime producer.
+Dynamic sequence signatures, NCW/NWC layout metadata, and per-axis QDIM rank-lift by one.
+The complete all-branch plan is built before the first setter; invalid later branches cannot leave partial updates, and zero-match execution no longer prunes.

+Validation completed sequentially as follows:

+- corrected focused contract: `50 passed in 0.58s`;
+- corrected focused contract, attention Gather cleanup, six adjacent extracted bridge/collapse contracts, and ordered architecture suite:
+  `797 passed in 19.42s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.52s`;
+- focused-test Ruff, Python compilation, and whitespace checks: passed;
+- the central lowerer retains exactly five pre-existing Ruff findings.

+No real-model conversion or broad direct-suite repeat was added.
+The rewrite is restricted to fully proven candidates.
+Public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, both ordered runtime calls, and TensorFlow isolation are unchanged.
+The 563-line count is descriptive only; 2,000 remains the ONNX operation-count tier threshold.
+PR
+#952 remains closed; no pull request was created, reopened, or updated.

+At restart, mechanically extract the corrected 563-line `_optimize_attention_preproj_reshape_to_batchmatmul_ranklift_chains` owner into a focused pass module.
+Keep the historical lowerer private name as a one-return wrapper and preserve both production calls.
+Prove corrected checkpoint/module AST identity and direct owner/wrapper equality for valid multiple/binary/scalar/ dynamic/quantized cases plus constant, broadcast, flag, metadata, topology, and atomic rejection cases.
+Validate sequentially, commit and push, and do not create a pull request.